LLNL/serac/src/docs/sphinx/docker_info.rst

         6. Follow the standard build instructions (using ``config-build.py``) using the host-config now in the repository.
 If the build does not succeed, do not go to the next step.
     #.
 In the original terminal, press Enter to upload the image to Dockerhub.
     #.
-Commit and push the new host-config and Dockerfile to the Git repository.
+Commit and push the Dockerfile to the Git repository.
 To include the new image in CI jobs, add a new
        ``matrix`` entry to ``azure-pipelines.yml``, modifying its attributes with the appropriate new image name and new host-config file.